Virtuoso Bridge

 The remaining of this section presents the following topics:

-# Setup a Virtuoso Bridge
+# Setting up a Virtuoso Bridge

 To set up a new Virtuoso Bridge:

-4. Launch it, providing the authentication parameters:
+2. Launch it, providing the appropriate parameters:

 • -e (--email) : User email to access Virtuoso